Harikrishnan6336/Python_Learn_From_Home/README.md

 Please use the same method names.

-#
+#Resource
-The adviced resources(by TinkerHub) to learn Object Oriented Programming in Python are as follows :
+The adviced resource(by TinkerHub) to learn Object Oriented Programming in Python are as follows :

 https://www.tutorialspoint.com/python/python_classes_objects.htm